Can I Get a Federal Job With a DUI? Gov Background Check Rules

 Generally, felons will be limited to entry-level jobs in the federal government and will likely not be able to pass a background check for any security clearance jobs.
 Just like a misdemeanor, the nature of the felony and how the crime relates to the job will be a major factor when it comes to getting hired.
 For example, individuals with vehicle-related felonies will not be able to get a job that requires driving in most cases.

-Can a Convicted Felon Work For the Federal Government?
+Can a Convicted Felon Work for the Federal Government?

 A convicted felon can absolutely find employment in the federal government, although the positions available will be fairly limited.